j55blanchet/dance-teacher-xr-unity/motion-pipeline/README.md

 1. Create a virtual environment: `python -m venv .env`
 1. Activate the virtual environment: `source .env/bin/activate` (or similar, depending on your shell).active
 1. Install dependencies: `pip install -r requirements.txt`
+1. If you're on windows, ensure that Developer Mode is enabled (so that symlinks can be created).

 ## Running the pipeline